 Should this allegation turn out to be valid, it would put Bethesda into the controversy spotlight once again, especially because Todd Howard presented Fallout 76 on an ultrawide screen.
 The punchline here is that Fallout 76 doesn't support that resolution and players had to rely on mods to fix this issue.

 There are several other players who reported being banned unfairly though.
 Some of them had Cheat Engine installed, which, despite the name, has actually legitimate uses.
-On the other hand, not every player that reported being banned unfairly had it running, but all of them did report having mods installed.
+On the other hand, that reported being banned unfairly had it running, but all of them did report having mods installed.

 Some banned players posted what is allegedly a mail they received from Bethesda, that offered them to write an essay on why cheating is wrong in multiplayer games, in order to get an opportunity to get their account unbanned.
 If this mail is legitimate, Bethesda definitely got creative and such an essay would be a worthy punishment, as well as a learning lesson.